ok-nick/LayoutUtil/README.md

 # LayoutScaler
-A library to easily manage the aspect ratio of a UILayout.
+A library to automatically manage UILayout scaling.
 Simply construct the class with the UILayout as a parameter and it should be ready to go!

 ## Example Usage
 ```lua